Conversations of Humankind

 For those parents who visit our website often, please remember to click on the "refresh" icon in your browser window to make sure you are viewing the most recent edits.
 As our program is dynamic in nature, we do tend to edit the web page often.
 If you have previously visited this page and have not "refreshed" it in this current visit, chances are your computer "cookies" have held or "cached" the previous page details.

-2014 Conversations of Humankind Program for Middle School Students - Important Information
+2015 Conversations for Humankind Program for Middle Schoolers

 Online Registration for CHK is in progress!
-Please call our office at 719-389-6330 with questions.
+Please call our office at 719-389-6330 with any questions.

 Location: Cornerstone Arts Center, Colorado College

 Parents: Complete the online registration, then mail tuition to fully register your student, payable to "Colorado College" to:

 Education Dept. / ATTN: CHK

 14 E. Cache la Poudre St.